thatsprettyfaroutman/simple-covid19-json-fetcher/README.md

 const us = covidCountries.find(x => x.name === 'United States') // found!
 ```

-`entryMutator` can be used for filtering, only the returned entries are included, others are discarded:
+`entryMutator` can be used for filtering.
+Only the returned entries are included, others are discarded:
 ```javascript
 const usIdahoAndUtah = await covid19Fetcher(new Date(), {
   entryMutator: entry => {